Headsprung

-"Headsprung" is a song by American hip hop artist LL Cool J. It was released on June 7, 2004 as the lead single from his eleventh album, The DEFinition.
-The song was a success on the charts, it peaked at number 16 on the Billboard Hot 100, number four on the Hot Rap Songs chart and number seven on the Hot R&B/Hip-Hop Songs chart.
+"Headsprung" is a song by American hip-hop artist LL Cool J. Co-written and produced by Timbaland, it was released on June 7, 2004, as the lead single from his eleventh album, The DEFinition (2004).
+A success on the charts, it peaked at number 16 on the US Billboard Hot 100, number four on the Hot Rap Songs chart, and number seven on the Hot R&B/Hip-Hop Songs chart.